FlexItem is used within Flex to lay out other components in your app.

 Heads Up

-prop defined for each FlexItem below.
+Notice there is no breakpoints prop defined for each FlexItem below.
 Flex will automatically pass along any breakpoints defined to its FlexItem children.
-If a FlexItem has its own breakpoints
+If a FlexItem has its own breakpoints, those will take precedence.

 <Flex breakpoints={[800]}> <FlexItem>A</FlexItem> <FlexItem>B</FlexItem> <FlexItem marginLeft={['sm', 'auto']}>C</FlexItem> </Flex>